antonio-evaldo/ceep-react/README.md

 }
 ```

-What we pass to the `bind` method parameter, the function will refer to it when using `this` internal keyword.
+The parameter we pass to the `bind` method, the function will refer to when using the `this` keyword.

 ## Module 5